ateaspace/data-capsule-tts/eSpeak-ng-complete/README.md

 ### Setup

-The only dependency you'll need preinstalled to get this package running is a functional c compiler, that supports C99.
+To get this package running, you'll need a C compiler that supports C99, and a C++ compiler that supports C++11.
+Examples are gcc and g++.

 You should only need to build once.
 To do so, source the `devel.bash` script and run `CASCADE-MAKE`